 Comfrey, Symphytum officinale, and I go back a loooong time.
 We have had many adventures together.
-Like the time, way, way back, when my sister and I dug out a beautiful specimen in the middle of the night and we’d apparently had such a tousle that the next morning a large part of the house turned out to be covered in mud.
+Like the time, way, way back, when we dug out a beautiful specimen in the middle of the night and we’d apparently had such a tousle that the next morning a large part of the house turned out to be covered in mud.
 Yes, I have many fond memories of this plant.

 Comfrey is a plant with many useful medicinal properties.
 One that it’s good to have at your side with small (and big) children around.
 You can treat just about any wound and bruise, from mild to severe, with it.
-Comfrey also works well against a sore throat.
+This plant also works well against a sore throat.
 In the past, comfrey root was also used internally for a few things.
-However, animal studies have shown comfrey in high doses can cause liver damage.
+However, animal studies have shown that in high doses liver damage can occur.
 Although there’s much to be said about the methodology of the studies and opinions still differ, internal use is now discouraged for the sake of caution.

 In terms of magical properties, comfrey root is best known for its protective effect during travel, for both traveller and luggage.
 It is also regularly used in magical work to attract money.
 And if you’ve broken a bone, you can speed up the healing process by asking comfrey for help.